npm/rfcs/accepted/0000-package-distributions.md

 ```

 - Do we really want to allow for arbitrary binary assets to be placed, or should this be restricted to npm packages?
+- Do we want this feature to also address the use case of `full` vs `slim` packages, or `commonjs` vs `esm`?
+These are not platform specific dependencies, rather they are usage specific.
+Defining a way to retrieve these is currently outside of the scope of this feature but may be something to consider adding.

 ## Known risks